Nieoczywiste-historie/Sportradar-Tester-Academy/README.md

-# Sportradar-Tester-Academy
+# Sportradar-Tester-Academy 👨‍💻

-This repository contains everything which I done during my Internship in Sportradar company.
+This repository contains everything what I've learned and done during my Internship in Sportradar company.
-You can see that we did few automation test using Cypress.
+We used JavaScript for automation tests using Cypress.

-## Amazon
+## 1